 Please note that WPG does not bill your insurance company directly.
 Any fees that are not covered by insurance can be claimed as a medical expense on your annual income tax return.

 How much does an assessment cost?

 Assessment costs vary depending on the type of assessment that you are seeking (e.g., Psychological (Diagnostic), Neuropsychological, Psychoeducational, Medical-Legal, or Insurance).
 Our hourly rate for assessments is lower than the recommended rate set by the Ontario Psychological Association.
-If you are seeking an assessment, please contact Heather, our office manager, who can the assessment process, costs, and answer any questions you may have.
+If you are seeking an assessment, please contact our office administrator at 226-476-0275, who can review the assessment process, costs, and answer any questions you may have.

 Can I use my student benefits for therapy?

 Yes, the student benefit plans at both Wilfrid Laurier University and the University of Waterloo provide some coverage to work with psychologists in private practice.
 Below is a summary of coverage that is available to undergraduate and graduate students at each institution.